cdapio/coopr/coopr-docs/docs/source/guide/superadmin/tenants.rst

     :alt: Tenant creation page
     :figclass: align-center

 You cannot assign more workers to the tenant than the number of available workers.
-When creating a tenant, you may optionally bootstrap the tenant.
-Bootstrapping a tenant copies all providers, hardware types, image types, services, cluster templates, and plugin resources from the superadmin tenant to the newly created tenant.
-If you do not bootstrap the tenant, it will be completely empty, and the tenant admin will need to populate all entities before it can be used to create any clusters.
+When creating a tenant, it will be completely empty, and the tenant admin will need to populate all entities before it can be used to create any clusters.
-Be aware that bootstrapping copies all plugin resources, meaning any provider keys that have been uploaded to the superadmin tenant will be copied to the new tenant.

 If a user in the tenant tries to create a cluster that would cause the max clusters or
 max nodes limit to be violated, that create request will fail.